amark/gun/README.md

 ## Setting Data

-In gun, it can be helpful to think of everything as a field/value pairs.
+In gun, it can be helpful to think of everything as field/value pairs.
 For example, let's say we have a `user` object that looks like this:

 ```json
 {